think-modular-digital-solutions-GmbH/moodle-assignsubmission_externalserver/README.md

 Server-side code is included in this plugin under /tests/demo.

+If you want to use this exact code for testing purposes, just chown wwwdata for the /upload directory, so you can upload files.

 ### Connection check:

 GET request to the URL set in the server settings.